davewilton/generator-ecl-wab-widget/README.md

 $ yo ecl-wab-widget
 ```

 A few opinionated files will be created.
-If you created a widget called `test` in the `app` folder, the following files will be created for you.
+If you created a widget called `coordinateReadoutWidget` in the `widgets` folder, the following files will be created for you.

 **The WAB Widget** - most of our custom code will not be placed here
 ```